maggiesteiner/HIV_DeepLearning/README.md

 #  Drug Resistance Prediction Using Deep Learning Techniques on HIV-1 Sequence Data

 This repository contains code used to train and evaluate deep learning classifiers for HIV-1 drug resistance prediction from sequence data (Steiner et al., 2020, _in review_).
 All data is publicly available via the [Stanford HIV Drug Resistance Database](https://hivdb.stanford.edu).
 All code was written in R, and all classifiers were developed and trained using the R interface to [Keras](https://keras.rstudio.com).
 Other packages used include the [IML](https://cran.r-project.org/web/packages/iml/vignettes/intro.html) package for model interpretation and [ggplot2](https://ggplot2.tidyverse.org) for data visualization.
+For more information on these methods, please refer to our paper.

 **Author:** Margaret C. Steiner ([GitHub](https://github.com/maggiesteiner)), Computational Biology Institute, The George Washington University